 Referer

-The HTTP Referer request header indicates the URL of the client that is making the HTTP request.
+The HTTP Referer request header identifies the address of the resource from which the current request originated.

 Usage